-Under the domain name and content license agreement, an affiliate of SINA, or licensor, granted to us an exclusive license to use its three domain names, namely, house.sina.com.cn, jiaju.sina.com.cn and construction.sina.com.cn, in connection with our real estate internet operations in China.
-In addition, the licensor also granted to us an exclusive license to use all contents, whose copyrights are owned by the licensor or owned by a third party provider but is sub-licensable by the licensor without requiring payment of any additional fees and without violating the terms of any agreement with such third party provider, in connection with websites associated with the three domain names licensed to us.
+Under the amended and restated domain name and content license agreement, an affiliate of SINA, or licensor, granted to us an exclusive license to use its five domain names, namely, house.sina.com.cn, jiaju.sina.com.cn, construction.sina.com.cn, dichan.sina.com.cn, and esf.sina.com.cn in connection with our real estate internet operations in China.
+In addition, the licensor also granted to us an exclusive license to use all contents, whose copyrights are owned by the licensor or owned by a third-party provider but is sub-licensable by the licensor without requiring payment of any additional fees and without violating the terms of any agreement with such third party provider, in connection with websites associated with the domain names licensed to us.
 For other operating contents, we may enter into an agreement with the owner independently and will be responsible for the costs associated with procuring the contents.
-The licenses are for an initial term of ten years expiring in 2019.
+The licenses are for an initial term of ten years expiring in 2004

-Trademark License Agreement
+Amended and Restated Trademark License Agreement

-Under the trademark license agreement, an affiliate of SINA granted to us a non-exclusive license to use three SINA trademarks and an exclusive license to use two SINA Leju trademarks in connection with our real estate online operations in China through websites located at leju.com and the websites located at house.sina.com.cn, jiaju.sina.com.cn and construction.sina.com.cn.
-The licenses are for an initial term of ten years expiring in 2019.
+Under the amended and restated trademark license agreement, an affiliate of SINA granted to us a non-exclusive license to use three SINA trademarks and an exclusive license to use four SINA related trademarks in connection with our real estate online operations in China through websites located at leju.com and the websites located at house.sina.com.cn, jiaju.sina.com.cn, construction.sina.com.cn, dichan.sina.com.cn and esf.sina.com.cn.
+The licenses are for an initial term of ten years expiring in 2024.

-Software License and Support Services Agreement
+Amended and Restated Software License and Support Services Agreement

-Under the software license and support services agreement, a subsidiary of SINA, or licensor, granted to us a non-exclusive license to use (i) the proprietary software used for, among other things, internet content publishing, advertising publishing, sales management, procurement reimbursement, financial management and flow statistics, (ii) certain current software products and interfaces necessary to facilitate our use of such current software products, (iii) the databases and compilations, (iv) certain improvements to the licensed software and (v) related documentation and hardware, in connection with our real estate internet operations in China.
+Under the amended and restated software license and support services agreement, a subsidiary of SINA, or licensor, granted to us a non-exclusive license to use (i) the proprietary software used for, among other things, internet content publishing, advertising publishing, sales management, procurement reimbursement, financial management flow, statistics, monitoring and censoring; (ii) certain current software products and interfaces necessary to facilitate our use of such current software products; (iii) the databases; (iv) certain improvements to the licensed software; and (v) related documentation and hardware, in each case to the extent such items (other than licensor improvements) exist and have been delivered to us under the software license and support service agreement executed in 2009.
 The licensor also provided to us infrastructure necessary to operate our websites and facilitate our use of the licensed software.
 In addition, the licensor also provided support services, including routine maintenance, technical support and hardware support.

-The licenses are for an initial term of ten years expiring in 2019 and free of any fees (subject to certain exceptions).
+The licenses are for an initial term of ten years expiring in 2024 and free of any fees (subject to certain exceptions).
 However, to the extent that there are any reasonable, incremental costs for use of the licensed software or the infrastructure, or provision of the support services, due to a change in the business needs, we are required to reimburse the licensor for all such costs.